luigirinaldi/FPGAVision/doc/FPGA-flash.md

  During development you configure the FPGA with a `.sof` file.
 The configuration is volatile and the FPGA reverts to its original configuration when power is removed.

- You need to program a flash memory inside the FPGA if you want your FPGA configuration to persist when power is lost an reapplied.
+ You need to program a flash memory inside the FPGA if you want your FPGA configuration to persist when power is reapplied.
 That is done with a `.pof` file.

  ## Quartus Licence and Project Setup